-1.10 WARRANTIES
+1.5 Warranties

 - .1 Assemble approved information in binder and submit upon acceptance of Work.
-Organize binder as follows: - .1 Separate each warranty with index tab sheets keyed to Table of Contents listing. - .2 List subcontractor, supplier, and manufacturer, with name, address, and telephone number of responsible principal. - .3 Obtain warranties, executed in duplicate by subcontractors, suppliers, and manufacturers, within ten (10) days after completion of applicable item of work.

-- .4 Verify that documents are in proper form, contain full information, and are notarized. - .5 Co-execute submittals when required. - .6 Retain warranties and bonds until time specified for submittal. - .2 Except for items put into use with City's permission, leave date of beginning of time of warranty until Date of Substantial Performance is determined. - .3 Conduct joint eleven (11) month warranty inspection, measured from Date of Substantial Performance, by Contract Administrator. - .4 Respond in a timely manner to oral or written notification of required construction warranty repair Work. - .5 Written verification will follow oral instructions.
-Failure to respond will be cause for the Contract Administrator to proceed with action against Contractor.
+Organize binder as follows: - .1 Separate each warranty with index tab sheets keyed to Table of Contents listing; - .2 List Subcontractor, supplier and manufacturer, with name, address and telephone number of responsible principal; - .3 Obtain warranties, executed in duplicate by Subcontractors, suppliers and manufacturers, within ten (10) days after completion of applicable item of Work; - .4 Verify that documents are in proper form, contain full information and are notarized: - .5 Co-execute submittals when required; and - .6 Retain warranties and bonds until time specified for submittal. - .2 Except for items put into use with City's permission, leave date of beginning of time of warranty until Date of Substantial Performance is determined. - .3 Conduct joint eleven (11) month warranty inspection on-site, measured from Date of Substantial Performance, by Contract Administrator. - .4 Respond in a timely manner to oral or written notification of required construction warranty repair Work. - .5 Written verification will follow oral instructions.
+Failure to respond will be cause for the Contract Administrator to proceed with action against Contractor. - .6 The Contract Administrator will prepare a deficiency log for any deficiencies found during the warranty Site investigation with any warranty issues that City personnel bring up.
+The Contractor will be required to address any warranty deficiencies at no additional cost to the Contract.

-1.1 SCOPE
+1.1 Scope

-- .1 This section refers to the supply, delivery, and testing of the following valves: - .1 Rising Stem Gate Valves - .1 Eight (8) 250 mm Gate Valves manually actuated; and, - .2 Two (2) 300 mm Gate Valves manually actuated. - .2 Non-Rising Stem Gate Valves - .1 Two (2) 150 mm Gate Valves manually actuated. - .3 Communitor Chamber Non-Rising Stem Gate Valves - .1 Two (2) 500 mm Gate Valves, complete with remote manual pedestal operators, stem, wall brackets and all accessories. - .4 Three (3) 250 mm Check Valves with "hold-open" device manually actuated - .2 Have valves for all systems supplied by the same supplier. - .3 Supply all other materials, products, and services described in this specification.
+- .1 This section refers to the supply, delivery and testing of the following valves: - .1 Resilient Seated Rising Stem Gate Valves: - 1.
+Two (2) three hundred (300) millimetre gate valves manually actuated [SLG-L01B, SLG-L02B]; - 2.
+One (1) three hundred fifty (350) millimetre gate valve manually actuated [SLG-L03C]; and - 3.
+Two (2) two hundred fifty (250) millimetre gate valves manually actuated [SLG-L01C, SLG-L02C]. - .2 Resilient Seated Non-Rising Stem Gate Valves: - 1.
+One (1) two hundred fifty (250) millimetre gate valves manually actuated [SLG-L04C]. - .3 Check Valves: - Two (2) two hundred fifty (250) millimetre check valves with "hold-open" device [CV-L01A, CV-L02A]. - .2 Have valves for all systems supplied by the same supplier. - .3 Supply all other Materials, products and services described in this Specification.

-1.2 SHOP DRAWINGS
+1.2 Shop Drawings